-What Will It Be Like To Be An Emulation?
-In Russell Blackford, Damien Broderick, ed.
-Intelligence Unbound: The Future of Uploaded and Machine Minds, Wiley, 2014.
+What Will It Be Like To Be An Emulation? pp.298-309 in ed.
+Russell Blackford, Damien Broderick, Intelligence Unbound: The Future of Uploaded and Machine Minds, Wiley, August 18, 2014.

 Comments on "Intelligence Explosion: Evidence and Import," pp.41-42, and Comments on "Some Economic Incentives Facing a Business that Might Bring About a Technological Singularity," p.159. in Singularity Hypotheses: A Scientific and Philosophical Assessment, ed.
 Amnon H. Eden, James H. Moor, Johnny H. Søraker, Eric Steinhart, Springer, 2013.